Third-Party Risk Assessment Best Practices

 Why Are Third-Party Risk Assessments Essential?

-By implementing a robust third-party risk assessment process, your organization can build a deep understanding of your third-party supply chain and holistically assess hard-to-find risks such as concentration risk and fourth-party ESG and reputational risk.
-This strengthens your resilience during crises, while enabling you to make intelligent, informed business decisions about the risk posed by engaging new vendors.
+By implementing a robust third-party risk assessment process, your organization can deepen its understanding of its third-party supply chain and holistically assess hard-to-find risks such as concentration risk, fourth-party ESG risk, and reputational risk.
+This strengthens its resilience during crises while enabling it to make intelligent, informed business decisions about the risk posed by engaging new vendors.

 What Are The Different Categories of Third-Party Risk?

-When working with third parties, there are three main types of risks to consider: profiled risk, inherent risk and residual risk.
+When working with third parties, there are three main types of risks to consider: profiled, inherent, and residual.
 These risk types inform the level of depth your assessment process should take and the remediation actions you should require from vendors based on their information security and business practices.

-• Profiled Risk is the risk that a third party poses to your organization based on externally observable information such as their location, industry, usage of fourth parties, ownership, or basic ESG policies.
-Third parties with operations in a geo politically unstable region, or one that leverages several third parties of their own may deserve additional scrutiny during the third-party risk assessment process.
+• Profiled Risk is the risk a third party poses to your organization based on externally observable information such as their location, industry, usage of fourth parties, ownership, or basic ESG policies.
+Third parties with operations in a geopolitically unstable region or one that leverages several third parties of its own may deserve additional scrutiny during the third-party risk assessment process.

 • Inherent Risk is the risk that a third party poses based on their internal controls and business practices.
-For example, an organization that will access your customer data and has been third-party audited and verified to be in compliance with GDPR may have a lower inherent risk score than an organization without a formalized information security or data privacy program.
+For example, an organization that will access your customer data and has been third-party audited and verified to comply with GDPR may have a lower inherent risk score than an organization without a formalized information security or data privacy program.

 • Residual Risk is the level of risk that remains after the vendor has implemented your organization's requirements or if they have implemented the appropriate compensating controls.
-Residual risk is sometimes referred to as “acceptable risk” when an organization has decided to accept remaining risks associated with the third party.
+Residual risk is sometimes called "acceptable risk" when an organization accepts the remaining risks associated with the third party.

-It's important to consider these three types of risks when assessing and managing third parties, in order to effectively identify, mitigate and manage the potential hazards that they may pose to your organization.
+It's important to consider these three types of risks when assessing and managing third parties to effectively identify, mitigate, and manage the potential hazards they may pose to your organization.

 How Do You Score Third-Party Risks?

-Assessing third-party risk involves calculating risk scores that account for the likelihood of an event occurring and the potential impact of that event.
+Assessing third-party risk involves calculating risk scores that account for the likelihood of an event occurring and its potential impact.
 For instance, consider a vendor that provides services to a hospital and handles large amounts of protected health information (PHI) but is not compliant with the Health Insurance Portability and Accountability Act (HIPAA).

-In this case, the vendor would be classified as a business associate and would be subject to the same regulatory requirements as the healthcare provider.
+In this case, the vendor would be classified as a business associate and subject to the same regulatory requirements as the healthcare provider.
 The impact in this scenario would be significant, potentially resulting in fines for both the healthcare provider and the business associate.
-The likelihood of non-compliance being discovered by regulators would also be high.
+The likelihood of regulators discovering non-compliance would also be high.
 This would represent an unacceptable risk for any healthcare organization and would likely result in the termination of the contract.

 Third-Party Risk Matrix